ridgelines/go-config/README.md

     env := config.NewEnvironment(mappings)
 ```
-Since we have two providers, we add both of them to the `Config` object.
+Since there are two providers, add both of them to the `Config` object.
 The position of the provider in the list determines the ordering of settings lookups.
-Since we want environment variables to override the values in `config.ini`, we put the `Environment` provider later in the list:
+Since environment variables should override the values in `config.ini`, put the `Environment` provider later in the list:
 ```
     providers := []config.Providers{iniFile, env}
     c := config.NewConfig(providers)